primefaces/primefaces/docs/13_0_0/components/schedule.md

 dateSelect | org.primefaces.event.SelectEvent<LocalDateTime> | When a date is selected.
-dateDblSelect | org.primefaces.event.SelectEvent<LocalDateTime> | When a date is double click selected. eventSelect | org.primefaces.event.SelectEvent<ScheduleEvent> | When an event is selected. eventMove | org.primefaces.event.schedule.ScheduleEntryMoveEvent | When an event is moved.
-eventResize | org.primefaces.event.schedule.ScheduleEntryResizeEvent | When an event is resized.
+dateDblSelect | org.primefaces.event.SelectEvent<LocalDateTime> | When a date is double click selected. eventSelect | org.primefaces.event.SelectEvent<ScheduleEvent> | When an event is selected. eventDblSelect | org.primefaces.event.SelectEvent<ScheduleEvent> | When an event is double click selected. eventMove | org.primefaces.event.schedule.ScheduleEntryMoveEvent | When an event is moved. eventResize | org.primefaces.event.schedule.ScheduleEntryResizeEvent | When an event is resized.
 rangeSelect | org.primefaces.event.schedule.ScheduleRangeEvent  | When a date range is selected when selectable=true.